 Why the Definition of Greige is Hard

-Cooler and warmer is a matter of context; can’t determine psychological color temperature without comparison.
+Cooler and warmer is a matter of context; this blog post will help you understand why psychological color temperature can’t be determined without comparison.

-However, understanding that subjective color opinion like this doesn’t scale beyond your own head only happens when you have a lot of experience working with people to help them choose colors.
+Understanding that subjective color opinions don’t scale beyond one’s own head is one of those things you know for sure when you have a lot of experience working with people to help them choose colors.

 Because when you listen to people describe how they see color, you realize how impossible it is to get everyone on the same page about what color names like beige, gray and greige should look like.